Building a Machine Learning Development Environment

 $ sudo apt install cuda-toolkit-11-0 cuda-drivers

-If you have a keen eye, you might have noticed that the last line is slightly different from the instructions shown in the image.
-In the network installation, if you enter cuda as shown in the image, the latest version 11.2 will be installed, which is not what we want.
+If you’re observant, you’ll notice that the last line is slightly different from the instructions shown in the image.
+In the network installation, entering just cuda as shown in the image would install the latest version 11.2, which is not what we want.
 You can see various meta-package options in the CUDA 11.0 Linux Installation Guide.
-Here, we modified the last line to specify the installation of CUDA Toolkit package version 11.0 and allow the driver package to be automatically upgraded.
+We modified the last line to specifically install the CUDA Toolkit package version 11.0 and allow the driver package to auto-upgrade.

 5-3.
 Installing cuDNN